saraelshobaky/PPOCRLabel/my_paddle_readme.md

 $ cd [PARENT_DIR]/PPOCRLabel/
 $ conda activate paddle-label-train-env

-$ python gen_ocr_train_val_test.py --trainValTestRatio 7:3:0 --datasetRootPath ~/Desktop/Paddle_training/a/  --convertArabicDigits true   --flipRTL true
+python gen_ocr_train_val_test.py --trainValTestRatio 7:3:0 --datasetRootPath train_data/ --recLabelFileName Label.txt  --convertArabicDigits true   --flipRTL false

 ==> output are in [PARENT_DIR]/train_data/rec/

 ==> --convertArabicDigits true  # Ensures to convert all english digits to Arabic Hindi digits (Default=true)

-==> --flipRTL true  # Ensures to flip line characters (Except numbers, digits, decimals) to be read from left to right (special case of paddle ocr image scanning from left to write.
-This case not available in tesseract) (Default=true)
+==> --flipRTL true  # Ensures not to flip line characters (Except numbers, digits, decimals) to be read from left to right (special case of paddle ocr image scanning from left to write.
+This case not available in tesseract) (Default=false).
+Finally found that it has to be false and kept as is not reversed [TOCHECK]

 ```